Certificate III in Close Protection Operations Course

 How Is The Course Delivered?

-The course will be delivered over a minimum of 15 days over 3 weeks, each with 8 hours of face to face delivery per day.
+The Certificate III in Close Protection Operations course will be delivered over a minimum of two weeks, 10 days, each with 8 hours of face to face delivery per day.

 Nominal training hours for this Qualification equals to 236 hours.
 Western Australia Security Licensing Branch requires a minimum of 120 hours face to face.
 This will be broken down into 120 hours of supervised instruction and 116 hours of unsupervised activities which includes the completion of written and scenario based activities; building on the theory provided during the face to face sessions.